harrisonseby/Probabilistic-Road-Map/README.md

 ## Drawbacks of this code

-This code only constructs the graph for the PRM.
-The next step is run a search algorithm like the A* or Dijkstra algorith.
+This code only constructs the graph for the PRM in the absence of obstacles.
+The next step is to include obstacles in the PRM graph construction and also run a search algorithm like the A* or Dijkstra algorith.
 The code will be updated once it is complete.

 ## How to run this program